Relatives fight for custody of kids who survived plane crash and weeks in Amazon jungle

 “The most important thing at this moment is the children’s health, which is not only physical but also emotional, the way we accompany them emotionally,” she said.

-On Sunday, grandfather Narciso Mucutuy accused Manuel Ranoque of beating his daughter, Magdalena Mucuty, telling reporters the children would hide in the forest when fighting broke out.
+On Sunday, grandfather Narciso Mucutuy accused Manuel Ranoque of beating his daughter, Magdalena Mucutuy, telling reporters the children would hide in the forest when fighting broke out.

 Ranoque acknowledged to reporters that there had been trouble at home, but he characterized it as a private family matter and not “gossip for the world.”

-Note: This story was first published on June 12, 2023.
-It was updated on June 13, 2023, to correct the spelling of the last name of the children’s mother to Mucutuy, instead of Mucuty.